Back to Sustainability

 7. Green Imagery Without Substance

-The UK's Competition and Markets Authority found that ASOS, Boohoo, and George at Asda were using green leaves, natural imagery, and sustainability logos to suggest products were more environmentally friendly than they actually were.
-All three were required in March 2024 to sign formal undertakings to stop.
+The UK's Competition and Markets Authority found that multiple major online fashion retailers were using green leaves, natural imagery, and sustainability logos to suggest products were more environmentally friendly than they actually were.
+Several were required in March 2024 to sign formal undertakings to stop.

 If a product's environmental story is told through leaf icons and earth-tone packaging rather than specific, verifiable claims - be sceptical.